Migration of Birds and Animals: Why do Birds and Animals Migrate?

 - Permanent Residents – They do not migrate, they are able to find an adequate amount of food throughout a year.

-- Short Distance Migrants – They moves only a short distance.
+- Short Distance Migrants – They move only a short distance.

 - Medium Distance Migrants: They moves only from state to state.